 - We will arrange for you to have a COVID-19 test 2-3 days before the day of your procedure or surgery.
 You will be advised to self-isolate and stay at home from the day of the test until you come to the hospital.

 - You will only be able to have your procedure or surgery if you have had a COVID-19 negative test result within 2-3 days of your procedure or surgery AND display no COVID-19 symptoms.

 - If you are at greater risk of getting COVID-19 or having a poorer outcome if you get it, you may want to self-isolate for a period of time before your planned procedure.
 We advise that you speak to your clinician about this.

 - After surgery, you may have a greater risk of developing infections so your clinician may advise you to self-isolate for a period of up to 3 weeks once you have left the hospital.

 If you have any concerns or questions about how to prepare for your procedure or surgery, please contact the Patient Liaison and Advice Team (PALS) on Tel: 01924 542972

 Patient information leaflet

-You can download the patient information leaflet 2055c Important changes to your treatment during the COVID-19 pandemic pdf 291KB, which tells you how you can prepare for your treatment and explains about Covid testing and self isolation before your treatment.
+You can download the patient information leaflet 2055d Important changes to your treatment during the COVID-19 pandemic.294KB, which tells you how you can prepare for your treatment.